adulbrich/cs362/README.md

 Future Improvements (post-Spring 2025):

+- [ ] Slow down during classtime to allow students to write code at the same time
 - [ ] Consider a flip classroom approach for the course
 - [ ] Shuffle lecture order to match assignments better
   - space out the different types of testing (unit, integration, e2e)